 A New York Story

-Zakarian's rise to culinary prominence began at Le Cirque, where he took his first job in a professional kitchen.
-Over a period of 5 years, he worked his way up from Pastry Sous Chef to Chef de Cuisine under Chef Alain Sailhac.
-During these formative years, Zakarian staged at places such as Arpège and Au Quai des Ormes in Paris, Auberge de l'Ill in Alsace, The Dorchester in London, Le Chantecler with Jacques Maximin in Nice, and Pierre Orsay in Lyon.
+Zakarian's rise to culinary prominence began at Le Cirque, where he first worked in a professional kitchen.
+In five years, he worked his way up from Pastry Sous to Chef to Chef de Cuisine under Chef Alain Sailhac.
+During these formative years, Zakarian staged at places such as Arpège and Au Quai des Ormes in Paris, Aubèrge de l’Ill in Alsace, The Dorchester in London, Le Chantecler with Jacques Maximin in Nice, and Pierre Orsay in Lyon.
 In 1987, Zakarian took his first turn as Executive Chef at the legendary 21Club.
-In 1988, he became the Executive Chef of 44 at the Royalton Hotel, ushering in the era of the sexy hotel restaurant, turning 44 into an emblem of 1980's chic.
-In 1995, he opened the Blue Door at the Delano Hotel in Miami, helping to again successfully create a dining hot spot in transitioning landscape.
+In 1988, he became the Executive Chef of 44 at the Royalton Hotel, before opening the Blue Door at the Delano Hotel in Miami in 1995.
+In 1997, Zakarian became Executive Chef of Patroon.

-In the Fall of 2010, Zakarian opened both The Lambs Club, at The Chatwal Hotel, featuring his signature Modern American cuisine in a resplendent Empire Deco setting, and The National, at The Benjamin Hotel, an American bistro meant for anytime, day or night.
-In June 2011, Zakarian returned to Florida to open Tudor House at Dream South Beach, a neighborhood Gastro-Cafe that was rated as 2012's Best Hotel Restaurant in Miami.
+In the Fall of 2010, Zakarian opened both The Lambs Club, at The Chatwal Hotel, reimagining midtown Manhattan dining, and The National, at The Benjamin Hotel in New York City, putting the beloved Ugly Burger on the map.
+In June 2011, Zakarian returned to Florida to open Tudor House at Dream South Beach, a neighborhood Gastro-Cafe rated as 2012's Best Hotel Restaurant in Miami.

-Fashion and design provide inspiration as well.
-He explains, “Food goes through similar style trends and redefinitions as fashion.
-You need to know that landscape to understand how to achieve something timeless.”
-Zakarian credits his staying power with this quest for timelessness and an enduring love of restaurants.
-“I still dream of a small restaurant I visited in Provence decades ago that taught me the balance of simple flavors and the art of heartfelt hospitality,” he said.
-“Still today, I dine out all the time, first because I love it, but secondly because, as a chef, you need to see restaurants from the dining room perspective, not just from the kitchen.
-You have to be vigilant about every facet of the meal.”
+Fashion, design, media, and the arts are also valuable sources of inspiration for the chef.
+"Food goes through similar style cycles and redefinitions as in these other industries.
+You need to know that landscape to understand how to achieve something timeless."
+He credits his staying power with this quest for timelessness and an enduring love of restaurants.
+"I still dream of a small restaurant I visited in Provence decades ago that taught me the balance of simple flavors and the art of heartfelt hospitality," he said.
+As his portfolio of projects continues to grow, everything that bears Zakarian’s name reflects his unwavering commitment to authenticity, design, quality, and his lifelong passion for la belle vie.

 Blue Door at Delano